leolanese/leolanese/README.md

 > Finding a truly exceptional leader is hard to find, parting with them is challenging and impossible to forget.

-I'm responsible for a range of crucial tasks aimed at promoting growth, innovation, and success within the engineering team.
+As A SEM I'm responsible for a range of crucial tasks aimed at promoting growth, innovation, and success within the engineering team.
 Here is what I do:

+✅ 🌟**Lead with `Empathy` rather than sympathy**: Having the experience of worked in person in a few different countries and cultures gave me a better perspective of "caring".
+Sympathizing is caring for another's feeling and suffering, whereas `empathy` goes beyond feeling compassion to being able to experience and relay their stories.
+Compassionate Leadership is the result of combining some traditional leadership tools and most importantly, presenting them from an "empathetic side" (also sympathy to a point), with large doses of compassion.

 ✅ 🌟**Servant Leader**: Servant is a `person who performs duties for others`.
 A `servant leader` is a person who `acts as a servant first, focusing on the needs and success of the team` because the primary role is to `serve and support the team members`, rather than exerting top-down authority

-✅ 🌟**Situational Leadership** It is an adaptable Model of leadership.
+✅ 🌟**Situational Leadership** It is an adaptable "Model of Leadership".
 Is based on the idea that the best way to lead a team is to match your leadership style to the needs of the individual parts of team, means `choosing the right leadership style for the right people`.

 ✅ 🌟**Supporting Personal Growth**: I actively `mentor and guide` engineers (when need it) in their career development, helping them set goals and providing opportunities for skill enhancement.
 Here I'm using `Situational Leadership methodologies`